Pair of semi-detached dwellings (9 and 10 Charnham Street) built c1839 by the Gibbons family, for the adjacent iron works.

 1911 Census: #110: Henry Gibbons (86), retired engineer and iron founder etc, wife Ann (70), 1 daughter, 10 rooms.

 1920 Kelly Dir: Mrs Gibbons, Charnham Street.

-20 Jul 1936: 9 & 10 Charnham Street sold by auction (A W Neate & Sons).
+20 Jul 1936: 9 & 10 Charnham Street were advertised for sale by auction (A W Neate & Sons).
+The sale was not completed at the auction, but it sold soon after.
 Freehold sold.
 10 Charnham Street contains seven rooms, bathroom and offices, the whole with gardens and large paddock etending to over 3 acres.
 (Click here for the sale poster).
 No 10 is vacant.

 1939 Blacket's Dir: Vacant.